graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Union declarations can be merged if their Parents match.

-## Object types
+## Object Declarations

-Input and Output types are both Object types.
+Dual, Input and Output types are all Object types.

 ```PEG
 // base definition